-Less Than Significant Impact.
-The proposed project would not conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b) because the project has been screened as a type of project unlikely to lead to a measurable and substantial increase in VMT, described in Section 5 of the Transportation Analysis under CEQA (TAC) guidance document (Caltrans 2020c).
+No Impact.
+The project would not conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b) because the project has been screened as a type of project unlikely to lead to a measurable and substantial increase in VMT, described in Section 5 of the Transportation Analysis under CEQA (TAC) guidance document (Caltrans 2020c).
 Therefore, there would be no impacts.